Weak and strong no-arbitrage conditions for continuous financial markets: No Strong Arbitrage

 We denote by $\Dweak$ and $\D$ the families of all weak martingale deflators and of all martingale deflators, respectively.
-The next lemma shows the fundamental property of weak martingale deflators.
+The next lemma shows the fundamental property of (weak) martingale deflators.
 At little extra cost, we state and prove the result for the case of general (possibly discontinuous and non-locally bounded) semimartingales (we refer to Section III.6e of \cite{JS} and to \cite{Kall} for the definition and the main properties of $\sigma$-martingales).
-The proof is postponed to the Appendix.
+The result is more or less well-known but, for the convenience of the reader, we give a detailed proof in the Appendix.

 \begin{Lem} Let $Z\in\mDweak$.
 Then, for any $H\in L(S)$, the product $Z(H\cdot S)$ is a $\sigma$-martingale.
 If in addition $H\in\A$, then $Z(H\cdot S)\in\mMloc$. \end{Lem}